waterbear-cloud/paco/docs/paco-config.rst

 Configuration Basics
 ********************

-Paco Configuration Overview
+Paco configuration overview
 ===========================

-Paco configuration is a complete declarative description of an Infrastructure-as-Code cloud project.
+Paco configuration is a complete declarative description of a cloud project.
 These files semantically describe cloud resources and logical groupings of those resources.
 The contents of these files describe accounts, networks, environments, applications, resources, services, and monitoring configuration.

 The Paco configuration files are parsed into a Python object model by the library ``paco.models``.
-This object model is used by Paco Orchestration to provision AWS resources using CloudFormation.
+This object model is used by Paco to provision AWS resources using CloudFormation.
 However, the object model is a standalone Python package and can be used to work with cloud infrastructure semantically with other tooling.